pdfix/documentation-temporary/docs/pipeline-runner.md

   - `windows` for Windows operating systems
   - `darwin` for macOS operating systems
   - `linux` for Linux operating systems
-- **return_codes** is an array of acceptable return codes the program returns.
+- **returnCodes** is an array of acceptable return codes the program returns.
 Any exit code not listed in this array is considered an error and terminates the pipeline.
 Devault value is `[ 0 ]`
 - **stdout** handles the application output (for example, to save to a file value can be ${output_txt})
 - **stderr** handles the application error (for example, to save to a file value can be ${error_txt})
 - **args** defines arguments passed to the program when executing an action